-It’s also usually the first tune called when jamming with new musicians in a jam or gigging situation.
+It’s also usually the first tune called when jamming with new musicians in a jam or gig situation.

-Because of this, having a number of Jazz Blues heads under your fingers is essential for any developing Jazz guitarist.
+Because of this, having a number of jazz blues heads under your fingers is essential.

-To help you sort through the long list of tunes to choose from, here are 8 essential Jazz Blues heads to learn on guitar.
+To help you sort through the long list of tunes, here are 8 essential jazz blues heads.

 - Au Privave

 - Bag’s Groove